 We undertake a variety of neurophysiology and neuromodulation research studies in humans undergoing relevant neurosurgical procedures (e.g., deep brain stimulation for parkinson's disease; intracranial electrodes for seizure mapping; focused ultrasound for tremor, etc.).
 Our goals are: 1) to understand normal brain circuit function related to various aspects of motor function, cognition, attention, and memory; 2) identify neurophysiological signatures of particular disease states; 3) develop new circuit-modulation strategies to better treat brain disease.
 Required skills: Students should have some background in neuroscience or cognitive science, be comfortable with quantitative analysis.
 Preferred skills: Students with solid coding skills (e.g., Python, Matlab, etc.) and strong quantitative skills (e.g., linear algebra, machine learning, etc.), or who are in the process of actively developing these skills, will be given preference.
-Is this project for more than one student: Yes Kate Schapira Department: Nonfiction Writing Program / English Department Project Type: Research Project Title: Uphill Both Ways: Intergenerational Storytelling for Hard Times [This project is cross-listed with the Brown Laidlaw Scholars Program.]
-Project Description:
+Is this project for more than one student: Yes Kate Schapira Department: Nonfiction Writing Program / English Department Project Type: Research Project Title: Uphill Both Ways: Intergenerational Storytelling for Hard Times Project Description: